xamarin/Xamarin.Social/component/GettingStarted.md

 ## Sharing

-To share an item: create it, create the service, then present the share UI:
+To share an item: create the item, create the service, then present the share UI:

 ```csharp
 using Xamarin.Social;